pixl8/Preside-CMS-CommandBox-Commands/README.md

 Before starting, you will need CommandBox installed.
 Head to http://www.ortussolutions.com/products/commandbox for instructions on how to do so.

-Once you have CommandBox up and running, you'll need to issue the following commands:
+Once you have CommandBox installed, you can install our commands with:

-    CommandBox> install preside-commands
+    ~/> box install preside-commands

-    CommandBox> reload
+If you already have the commands installed, and wish to ensure you have the latest version installed, enter the following command at your command prompt:

-Make sure you have the latest commandbox build and that the reload command causes the preside namespace to appear when you type help.
+	~/> box install --force preside-commands

 ## Usage